cardillan/mindcode/doc/syntax/SYNTAX.markdown

 4. If none of the above rules is applicable, the conversion isn't possible and a compilation error is produced.

 Note: these rules are applied to the absolute value on the number being encoded.
-When the number is negative, a minus sign is then prepended to the encoded representation .
+When the number is negative, a minus sign is then prepended to the created mlog representation.

 This processing ensures that numbers within a reasonable range are encoded to use maximal available precision, without producing mlog representations that would be unreasonably long.